Cores

 Clinical Core

-The Clinical Core, Directed by Mary Sano, PhD and Co-Directed by Hillel Grossman, MD and Judith Neugroshl MD, performs comprehensive clinical and neuropsychological patient evaluations, coordinates data transfer to the Data Management Core, and conducts longitudinal follow-up of AD and non-demented individuals.
-We coordinate recruitment of subjects for our ADRC, ADCS, and other studies and pilot studies, some of which are funded by the National Institutes of Health.
-We train a wide range of individuals in data collection and recruit for possible participation in the autopsy program.
+The Clinical Core, Directed by Judith Neugroshl MD, and Co-Directed by Hillel Grossman, MD, performs comprehensive clinical and neuropsychological patient evaluations, coordinates data transfer to the Data Management Core, and conducts longitudinal follow-up of individuals at-risk for dementia or with dementia-related illnesses.
+We coordinate recruitment of participants for our ADRC, ATRI, and other studies and pilot studies, some of which are funded by the National Institutes of Health.
+We train a wide range of individuals in patient assessment and data collection and recruit for possible participation in the autopsy program.

 Data Management Core

 Directed by Carolyn Zhu PhD and Co-Directed by Patricia-Kovatch, the Data Management Core receives, stores, catalogues, tracks, and integrates data generated by the cores and other ADRC projects.
 The core advises on statistical analysis and develops statistical tools and techniques to advance research.
-The core has developed a highly secure data management infrastructure in the form of a data warehouse system within the Department of Psychiatry.
+The core has developed a highly secure data management infrastructure within the Department of Psychiatry.
 We provide seamless integration of data acquired by ADRC cores and projects with NACC data sets and can offer turn-key generation of data sets to accommodate NACC data calls.
-We integrate data resulting from the Clinical Core and Neuropathology Cores into a centralized resource that enhances cross-fertilization of projects and provides ready access to all investigators.
+We integrate data resulting from the Clinical Core, Fluid Biomarker, Genetics and Genomics, and Neuropathology Cores into a centralized resource that enhances cross-fertilization of projects and provides ready access to all investigators.

-The Genetics and Genomics Core, directed by Alison Goate, D.Phil., coordinates with the Clinical Core to collect biospecimens from all consented ADRC participants and maintains a repository and a database of the stored biological materials.
-We generate genetic and genomic information on samples of cognitively normal and demented individuals who are being studied as part of funded longitudinal studies of aging and dementia and provide easy access to genomic data on these subjects.
-Genome-wide single nucleotide polymorphism (SNP) array data and APOE genotype data are available on most ADRC participants.
+The Biomarkers and Genomics Core, co-directed by Fanny Elahi, MD, PhD, and Towfique Raj, PhD, coordinates with the Clinical Core to collect biospecimens from all consented ADRC participants and maintains a repository and a database of the stored biological materials.
+We generate fluid biomarker data as well as genetic and genomic information on ADRC samples and bio-bank plasma, PBMC and DNA for discovery science and biomarker development.
+ADRD fluid biomarkers and genome-wide single nucleotide polymorphism (SNP) array data and APOE genotype data are available on most ADRC participants.
 In addition to maintaining a local database within the core, we provide these data to the Data Management Core.
-It is anticipated that collection of these data will facilitate clinical and basic science investigations of the pathogenesis of AD.
-The Genetics and Genomics Core also contributes to the efforts of the Outreach, Recruitment, and Education Core by providing laboratory training for students participating in the ISMMS ADRC summer internship program.
+It is anticipated that collection of these data will facilitate clinical and basic science investigations of the pathogenesis of ADRD.
+Our Core also contributes to the efforts of the Outreach, Recruitment, and Engagement Core by providing laboratory training for students participating in the ISMMS ADRC summer internship program.

 Neuropathology Core